 Well, Bob, I have experienced crime, but it goes beyond just crime numbers for me, and I suspect it does for others as well.

-There’s simply no other tool to level the playing field other than a gun.
+There’s no other tool to level the playing field other than a gun.
 And that goes double for women, and I don’t mean to imply there aren’t women who could handily kick my butt.
 Heck, they’re the scariest ones because I would hesitate to hit a woman even in self-defense.
 Shooting her?
 Well, yeah; that way I wouldn’t get cooties.
 Yes, that humor.

 “But, the odds are so small!”

 But, wait!
 Why do I have to answer to you?
-Would you like for me to tell you all of your behaviors that I find objectionable?
+Would you like for me to tell you all of your behaviors I find objectionable?
 Yeah, I could give you an example, but I wrote about it HERE.

 Let’s now move on to one other common refrain non-gun people throw in the face of gun owners: the AR-15 is not a hunting rifle.
 No one needs an assault weapon for hunting.